A wire welder, also known as a MIG welder or a flux core welder, is a semi-automated welding process.

-You can also choose to not use a gas bottle with your wire welder, and if you don’t have the capability to hook up gas to your welder then you’ll have no choice but to use your wire welder with flux core wire.
+You can also choose not to use a gas bottle with your wire welder, and if you don’t have the capability to hook up gas to your welder, then you’ll have no choice but to use your wire welder with flux core wire.

 Flux core wire is a hollow wire that is filled with an agent called flux.
-When an arc is created the flux melts and acts as a shield from the atmospheric gases that will contaminate your welds and cause porosity.
+When an arc is created, the flux melts and acts as a shield from the atmospheric gases that will contaminate your welds and cause porosity.

-So, it’s not necessary to use a shielding gas with flux core like you would use with MIG.
+So, it’s not necessary to use shielding gas with flux core like you would use with MIG.
 It’s important to note that when you are welding with a MIG setup, your wire welder uses solid wire because the gas protects the weld puddle.